Film

 Graduate

-Normally a strong 2.2 Honours degree (with minimum of 55%) or equivalent qualification acceptable to the University in Arts, Humanities, Social Sciences or a cognate discipline.
+Normally a strong 2.2 Honours degree or equivalent qualification acceptable to the University in Arts, Humanities, Social Sciences or a cognate discipline.

-A 2.2 Honours degree below 55% (or equivalent qualification acceptable to the University) may be considered if an applicant can demonstrate recent professional/exhibition experience in filmmaking, photography, or video arts, subject to portfolio submission and interview.
+A degree below 2.2 Honours (or equivalent qualification acceptable to the University) may be considered if an applicant can demonstrate recent professional/exhibition experience in filmmaking, photography, or video arts, subject to portfolio submission and interview.

 Application dates